01 of 07

 Continue to 6 of 7 below.

 - Open the caulk tube by cutting the tip at a 45-degree angle and puncturing the inner seal with a long nail or wire.
-Many newer caulk guns have built-in tip snippers and puncture wires.
+Many newer caulk guns have a built-in snipper to clip the tip of the caulk tube and puncture wires to break the inner seal.

-- Work at a speed that is slow and consistent.
-The smoother you make the joint to start with, the easier... the job will be.
+- Draw the tip of the caulk tube along the length of the joint, working a speed that is slow and consistent.
+The smoother the initial application, the better the end results will be.

 06 of 07